- Planning Your Trip

 Northwest Phase II will eventually expand light rail service west towards I-17.
 It is currently slated to open in 2026.

-Valley Metro, in coordination with the city of Phoenix and community partners, has developed a wide array of business assistance programs as resources to stay well-positioned during the construction phase.
+Valley Metro, in coordination with the city of Phoenix and community partners, developed a wide array of business assistance programs as resources to stay well-positioned during the construction phase.
 View the Business Assistance Brochure for more information.

 |Utility Relocation||Winter 2013 - Fall 2014|